Peaks and Pints 10 Essentials List

 Emergency Shelter: It’s a good idea to carry a tent or some sort of extra shelter from rain and wind, such as a plastic tube tent, jumbo plastic trash bag or reflective emergency blanket, when out in the wilderness.
 You’ll need the same emergency shelter if you park longer in the 2-hour parking slots throughout the Proctor District.

 Navigation: Knowing where you’re at is a good idea.
 Always carry a detailed topographic map of the area you are visiting, and place it in a protective case or plastic covering.
 Carry a compass, too.
 It’s also important to know the craft beer and cider navigation of Peaks and Pints’ Western red cedar tap log.
 You can receive a live feed of our tap list at peaksandpints.com, our Facebook page, and the DigitalPour and Untappd apps.
-Don’t forget to check our website daily for new craft beer arrivals, our beer flight of the day, South Sound events paired with craft beer, plus craft beer and cider news.
+Don’t forget to check our website daily for new craft beer arrivals, our beer flight of the day, South Sound events paired with craft beer, 6-Pack of Things To Do, plus craft beer and cider news.

 Special thanks to Mountaineering: Freedom of the Hills, published by Mountaineers Books, for the 10 Essentials list.